-- 1. What would be the TLC (on silica gel) relative retention factor (\underline{R}{f}) values for the following compounds: cyclohexanone, 1,4-cyclohexanedione, and 4-hydroxycyclohexanone?
-List them from lowest \underline{R}{f} (most polar) to highest \underline{R}{f} (least polar).
+- 1. What would be the TLC (on silica gel) relative retention factor (\underline{R}f) values for the following compounds: cyclohexanone, cyclohexanol, 2,2-dimethylcyclohexanone?
+List them from lowest R_f (most polar) to highest R_f (least polar).
 Why (briefly)? - 2.
-What are the boiling points (in °C) of pressure of cyclopentanol, cyclohexane, cyclopentanone, and cyclopentane at one atmosphere of pressure (aka the atmospheric boiling point)?
+What are the boiling points (in °C) of toluene, 1-hexanol, p-xylene, and acetophenone at one atmosphere of pressure (aka the atmospheric boiling point)?
 Which of these four would you predict to have the shortest and which the longest retention time on a gc column coated with a 5%-phenyl silicone liquid phase (like the HP-5 column in our GC-MS instrument in 491 Kolthoff)? - 3.
-How many unique proton resonances do you expect to see in the 1H NMR spectrum of each of the product alcohols 1b and 1-(3-methylphenyl)propan-1-ol. - 4.
+How many unique proton resonances do you expect to see in the 1H NMR spectrum of each of the ketones 3-chlorotoluene, benzophenone, and benzaldehyde? - 4.
 Describe (briefly) the concept of monitoring the reduction of a ketone to its alcohol by TLC.
 Include in your description the concept of co-spotting for TLC analysis.
 Discuss (briefly) how you might deduce the half-life (t{1/2}) for this reaction by monitoring the reaction by GC.
 [Hint: this involves taking aliquots of the reaction mixture and analyzing their contents over time.] - 5.
-What would the product of reduction of 2-tetralone (look up its structure) be if you used the deuterated reducing agent NaBD4 in CH3OH solvent?
+What would the product of reduction of 1-indanone (look up its structure) be if you used the deuterated reducing agent NaBD4 in CH3OH solvent?
 Draw each of the two enantiomers of this chiral molecule and label each as having the R or the S absolute configuration. - 6.
 What would you obtain if you treated 3-methylphenol (m-cresol) with an excess of deuterium oxide (D2O)? - 7.
-Assign the resonances for each of the four aromatic protons in the 1H NMR spectrum of 3chloroacetophenone. - 8.
+Assign the resonances for each of the four aromatic protons in the 1H NMR spectrum of 3-chloroacetophenone. - 8.
 How many carbon resonances are there in the 13C NMR spectrum of 3-chloroacetophenone?
 Why are two of the six resonances for the aromatic carbons less intense than those of the other four? - 9.
 Explain the change in color of the reaction mixture you observed during the reduction of 9H-fluoren-9-one with NaBH4. - 10.
 What macroscopic observation, easily seen with the human eye, could you make to judge whether the air oxidation of alcohol 1b is occurring?